avadesh02/SanskritOCR/README.md

 # Installation

-The Software is currently being refactored and will be availble for use very soon.
+The Software is currently being refactored for public use and will be made availble for use very soon.

 # Python Dependencies